Kelly Clarkson Shows Off Weight Loss, Shorter Hair

 “You look fantastic,” another fan chimed in.

-According to Life & Style Magazine, Kelly appears to have shed around 40 lbs over the past few months.
+According to Life & Style Magazine, Kelly appears to have shed around 40 pounds over the past few months.
 The publication shares that Clarkson can credit her weight loss to working out with a trainer four times a week while also changing her diet.

 ✨Stylist: @cdicelove13 Mua: @gloglomakeup Hair: @robertramoshair Leather: @balmain Dress: @dolcegabbana Shoes: @versace Photo: @weisseubanks @nbcthevoice #TheVoice ✨